haxys/MTGA-Decks/Notes/deckbuilding.md

 **Additional Examples:**

-- **Merfolk Tribal Deck:** Key cards like _Kumena, Tyrant of Orazca_ and _Merrow Reejerey_ can be supported by _Silvergill Adept_ and _Mist-Cloaked Herald_ to maximize Synergy.
+- **Merfolk Tribal Deck:** Key cards like _Kumena, Tyrant of Orazca_ and _Merrow Reejerey_ can be supported by _Silvergill Adept_ and _Mist-Cloaked Herald_ to maximize synergy.
-- **Artifact Combo Deck:** Key cards like _Karn, Scion of Urza_ and _Saheeli, Sublime Artificer_ can be supported by _Servo Schematic_ and _Scrap Trawler_ to enhance artifact Synergies.
+- **Artifact Combo Deck:** Key cards like _Karn, Scion of Urza_ and _Saheeli, Sublime Artificer_ can be supported by _Servo Schematic_ and _Scrap Trawler_ to enhance artifact synergies.

 #### Broad Pool vs. Specific Combinations

 Depending on your deckbuilding approach, you may start with a broad pool of cards or focus on specific combinations.

 **Broad Pool Approach:** If you’re working with a color challenge or a new set, gather a broad pool of cards within the required colors.
-From this pool, identify Synergies and key cards that fit your deck's theme and strategy.
+From this pool, identify synergies and key cards that fit your deck's theme and strategy.

 1. **Gather Cards:** Collect a wide range of cards from your chosen colors or set.
 2. **Identify Synergies:** Look for common mechanics, creature types, or interactions.
 3. **Narrow Down Choices:** Select the most synergistic and impactful cards that fit your theme.

 **Specific Combinations Approach:** If you have a particular card combination or special effect in mind, build around those cards.
-For example, if you're building a deck around the _Aetherworks Marvel_ combo, you'll focus on cards that help you generate energy and find the combo pieces quickly.
+For example, if you're building a deck around the _Aetherworks Marvel_ combo, focus on cards that help you generate energy and find the combo pieces quickly.

 1. **Identify Core Combo:** Determine the essential cards for your combo (e.g., _Aetherworks Marvel_ and _Ulamog, the Ceaseless Hunger_).
 2. **Support Cards:** Choose cards that support your combo, like _Servant of the Conduit_ and _Attune with Aether_.